 High-expansion foam systems installed in accordance with the requirements in the FSS Code.
-High-expansion foam quickly fills an enclosed area and forms a blanket over the fire.
-This removes the supply of oxygen to the fuel and it prevents fuel vapors being generated.
-Due to the water content of the foam, it also cools (to some extent) the fuel surface.
-Pros Cons Foam fills the protected area and prevents unrestricted air to reach the fire.
+High-expansion foam quickly fills an enclosed area and forms a fuel and it prevents fuel vapors being generated.
+Due to the wa surface. a blanket over the fire.
+This removes the supply of oxygen to the ter content of the foam, it also cools (to some extent) the fuel Pros Cons Foam fills the protected area and prevents unrestricted air to reach the fire.
 Foam generators are complicated, have a fan connected to a power supply, and need fresh air supply.
 Foam cools and limits heat radiation.
 Early detection, operation and short submergence times necessary for the performance.
 Evaporated foam decreases the oxygen concentration.
 The manual operation of the system may intentionally be delayed due to the concerns with clean-up of the foam Covers and suppresses flammable liquid spill fires.
 High maintenance requirements and more failure modes than automatic sprinkler systems.
 Can control and suppress vapors from toxic or flammable liquid spills.
 Protected space must be well ventilated to avoid a positive pressure (valid for traditional out-side air systems).
 Typically uses less water than sprinkler systems (given that the space is relatively small).
 Environmental impact of foam.
 Additional benefits when foam is produced using inside air.
 Evacuation of the whole space required prior operation.
 Manual fire-fighting difficult or impossible after the spaced is filled with foam.
 Limited or no publicly available fire test data for ro-ro space applications.